spacetx/slicedimage/README.rst

 ===================  ======  ========  =========================================
 Field Name           Type    Required  Description
 -------------------  ------  --------  -----------------------------------------
+dimensions           list    Yes       Names of the dimensions.
+Dimensions must
+                                       include `x` and `y`.
-dimensions           list    Yes       Names of the dimensions. default_tile_shape   tuple   No        Default pixel dimensions of a tile,
+default_tile_shape   tuple   No        Default pixel dimensions of a tile,
                                        ordered as x, y, and optionally, z. default_tile_format  string  No        Default file format of the tiles.